vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.md

 Overriding portal title and logo
 --------------------------------

-The web interface for the training portal will display a generic eduk8s logo by default, along with a page title of "Workshops".
+The web interface for the training portal will display a generic Educates logo by default, along with a page title of "Workshops".
 If you want to override these, you can set ``portal.title`` and ``portal.logo``.

 ```yaml
 apiVersion: training.eduk8s.io/v1alpha1